kashisau/kashis.com.au/src/pages/photography.md

   url: https://www.instagram.com/kashis.photo/
   title: See my photos on Instagram
 photos:
+  - babel:
+    title: Tower of Babel
+    blurb: A wheeled chariot built for the yearly harvest festival in Kathmandu Valley.
+    image: /img/photo-tower-of-babel.jpg
   - kagbeni:
     title: Autumn in Kagbeni
     blurb: A desolate tree sits in the town of Kagbeni in Nepal's arid and high-altitude Mustang region, dispossessed of its leaves for autumn.